 After a delicious lunch from Three Fold Noodles + Dumpling Co., fellows met in one of seven content groups based on the subject they currently teach.
 Content groups focused on topics such as instructional strategies for diverse learners (ELA), writing strategies (science), small groups (elementary), questioning and engagement (CTE and social studies), misconceptions and connections (math), and classroom management strategies (art).
 Each content group is led and facilitated by an ATC alum certified in that subject area with support from ATC Director of Teacher Development Kendra Ide.
 86% of fellows reported learning something they can use in their classroom Monday, and 90% of fellows reported growing as a facilitator of their content.

 Fellows then moved into an equity session to ground themselves in their community context and continue crafting their equity “whys”, or personal motivations for ensuring equitable educational opportunities for all students.
-Next, fellows transitioned into racial affinity spaces, where they reflected on the history of white supremacy and how it has impacted their lives and classrooms.
-Fellows were challenged to explore practices that help dismantle white supremacy tenets in their lives.
-93% of fellows reported their satisfaction with the afternoon’s equity session and affinity space on the end-of-day survey.
+93% of fellows reported their satisfaction with the afternoon’s equity session on the end-of-day survey.

 Throughout the day, fellows were encouraged to have fun while working and reflecting deeply.
 Overall, 76% of fellows felt that the day’s PD empowered them to facilitate ATC’s mission of excellent, equitable education, and 72% felt they have the ongoing support from ATC they need to be successful.
 Fellows will convene again on Saturday, April 15 for the fourth All Corps professional development.